skouzz/Microservices-Application/README.md

 # Microservices-project

 ## Overview
-This project aims to [briefly describe the purpose and goals of your project].
-It includes features such as [list key features].
+This mini project centers around creating a user-post-comment system with microservices architecture.
+It utilizes gRPC, REST, and GraphQL for seamless communication between services, catering to diverse integration requirements.
+The project is currently in the process of integrating Kafka for robust message queuing within the system.

 ## Technologies Used
 - Node.js